 There are so many festivals that come around when the fall hits.
 That was a culture shock right there, I didn’t realize all these little and big festivals existed.
 Oktoberfest is a celebration of German culture, food, live music and dancing.
 Admittedly I have not had much experience with German food, so that prompted me to do some research about what exactly was German food, and how was it seasoned.

 So much of cooking and eating, is about how well the food is seasoned.
 You can take the same pound of ground beef and turn it into Mexican, Italian, Greek or German depending on how you season it and what you put with it.
 Amazing huh?
 I guess that’s one of the reasons I love to cook so much.
 I am very much a creative person and it gives me an outlet, I can make and try new things and put my own spin on things.
 I read around the internets, recipes and other blogs and this is what I have gleaned, German food is rarely spicy, not heavily seasoned, and they like beer and sauerkraut.
-I was intrigued by the different spices not common in American cuisine, dill, marjoram, parsley, caraway seed to name a few, and I knew some of those would pair really well with a sauerkraut dish.
+I was intrigued by the different spices not common in American cuisine, dill, marjoram, parsley, caraway seed to name a few, and I knew some of those would pair really well with a sauerkraut dish (here are some health benefits of sauerkraut and why you should love them).
 I bought some fresh dill and I already had some fresh parsley on hand, I just needed to decide what to make in order to highlight these delicious herbs.

 The; more I began to research German food the more I realized the cuisines love of sausage and its love of beer.
 Now we aren’t really ones to have much beer around but I can be persuaded to try different recipes out with them.
 So while shopping at Walmart, I decided that I would make a sausage, sauerkraut and potato dish.
 I ran over and grabbed some Hillshire Farm Polksa Kielbasa and few other items I needed and I headed home.
 I was excited to venture into this new culinary avenue and see what we came out with.